SoftwareAG/c8y-docs/content/predictive-analytics/samples-bundle/active-recognition.md

 2. Download the *RecognizeActivities.mon* file, open it in a text editor and replace the `deviceId` variable with the ID of your registered device, same as `c_device_source` in the *CONFIG.INI* file mentioned above.

-3. Save your changes and upload this monitor file to your tenant via the **Own Applications** page of the Administration application in Cumulocity.
-See [Administration > Managing applications > Own applications](/guides/users-guide/administration#uploading-cep-rules) in the User guide for details on uploading Apama monitor files.
+3. Save your changes and upload this monitor file to your tenant.
+See [Deploying Apama applications as a single *.mon file with the Apama-epl application] (/guides/apama/analytics-introduction/#single-mon-file) in the Analytics guide for details on uploading Apama monitor files.

 #### Classify activities